Gbps/pcipoke/README.md

 A small userspace-only Linux command-line tool for reading and writing PCI device BAR (Base Address Register) memory directly using the kernel's sysfs interface.

-All accesses are performed with fixed length `mmap` and `volatile` loads/stores which ensures correct operation when spanning alignment.
+All accesses are performed with fixed length `mmap` and `volatile` loads/stores which ensures correct size access and alignment.

 This tool is useful for working with devices like FPGAs without needing to write a Linux device driver.